tensorpack/tensorpack/docs/tutorial/index.rst

 Both DataFlow and models can be used outside tensorpack, as just a data processing library and a symbolic function library.
 Tensopack trainers integrate these two components and add more convenient features.

-* tensorpack :doc:`trainer` manages the training loops for you so you won't have to worry about details such as multi-GPU training.
-At the same time it keeps the power of customization through callbacks.
+* tensorpack :doc:`trainer` manages the training loops for you, so you will not have to worry about details such as multi-GPU training.
+At the same time, it keeps the power of customization through callbacks.

 * Callbacks are like ``tf.train.SessionRunHook``, or plugins, or extensions.
 During training,